Up arrow

 Table 3: User ID Implementation Values and Best Practices

-User State Required Action/Value Rationale (GA4 Requirement)
+User State Required Action/Value Critical Note

 Conclusion: Building Durable Measurement for the Future